 Home Buying: How to Buy a House

-You’ve decided that you want to buy a house, but where do you start?
-First, you should ask yourself if you willing to stay put for at least a few years.
-If you can’t commit to this, you don’t want to even think about buying a house.
+You’ve decided that you want to buy a house in Mid-Missouri, but where do you start?
+On this page we are going to layout the steps to buying a home.
+First, you should ask yourself if you are willing to stay put for at least a few years.
+If you can’t commit to this, you don’t want to even think about buying a home.
 You may end up losing money if the market takes a fall.

 The next thing you should do is look at your credit score.
 There are many great websites out there that can tell you what your credit score is.
 In order to secure a mortgage, you will need to get your credit history as clean as possible.
 Also, the higher your credit score, the better rate you will be able to get on a loan.